pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0126.md

 And the syntax tree for this is different than if the cases are all on their own line.
 So if you have a macro dealing with enums you better deal with this situation.

 Also if your macro deals with closures in some manner, then you also better make sure to deal with the wide variety of closure annotations, such as `@Sendable`, `@escaping`, `@autoclosure`, and more.

-And this is why it can be very important to write tests for your macros, and write as many as possible to cover each strange naunce and edge case.
+And this is why it can be very important to write tests for your macros, and write as many as possible to cover each strange nuance and edge case.
 But the default testing tool that comes with SwiftSyntax is a little cumbersome, and so we built a testing tool that makes it very easy to assert how your macro expands, as well as how it's diagnostics and fix-its are emitted.